heera/lab/README.md

 mkdir ../tests
 ```

-Let's create a simple example fixture simply called `Fixture`.
+Let's create a simple example test file and just call it `Fixture`.
 Open up a text editor and paste in the following:

 ```php
 <?php namespace Dotink\Lab {